jyang-info/jyang-info.github.io/index.md

 title: Junyoung Yang  # _config.yml과 동일하게 설정
 ---

 This site is now archived.
 My new website is under construction.
-Please understand it and check back tomorrow.
+Thank you for your understanding, and please check back soon.

 For any inquiries, please contact me at jyyang@yonsei.ac.kr